ljai/CurrencyConverterApp/README.md

 # Currency Converter App

-Basic Currency converter app for android
+Basic Currency converter app for android which converts dollar amount to rupees